What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 First, what has actually changed?

-The Government has announced reforms to negative gearing and capital gains tax.
+The Government has announced major reforms to negative gearing and capital gains tax.
+These changes are designed to reshape where investor money flows, away from established dwellings and towards new housing supply.

 Negative Gearing Changes

-For established residential properties purchased after the cut-off on Budget Night, 12 May 2026, losses will no longer be deductible against salary and other personal income in the same way; instead, losses can be carried forward and used against future residential property income or gains.
+For established residential properties purchased after the Budget night cut-off on 12 May 2026, losses will no longer be deductible against salary and other personal income in the same way.
+Instead, those losses may be carried forward and used against future residential property income or capital gains.
+So again, negative gearing is still alive, but it has been tweaked.

 Capital Gains Tax (CGT) Changes